 In connection with this acquisition, the Company obtained a third-party valuation of certain intangible assets.
-Of the \$22.3 million of acquired intangible assets, \$3.7 million was assigned to acquired developed technology with a seven year estimated remaining life and \$4.2 million was assigned to in-process research and development ("IPR&D") assets that were expensed at the date of acquisition in accordance with FASB Interpretation No. 4 ("FIN 4"), Applicability of FASB Statement No. 2 to Business Combinations Accounted for by the Purchase Method.
+Of the \$22.3 million of acquired intangible assets, \$3.7 million was assigned to acquired developed technology with a seven year estimated remaining life and \$4.2 million was assigned to IPR&D assets that were expensed at the date of acquisition in accordance with FIN 4.
 The \$14.4 million of goodwill was assigned to Pixelworks, the Company's sole reporting unit.
-In addition, the Company recorded a deferred tax asset of approximately \$6.2 million, subject to a full valuation allowance, to recognize book basis and tax basis differences of various balance sheet assets and liabilities and corporate tax attributes acquired.
-If the valuation allowance is subsequently reduced the amount of any adjustment will increase the goodwill recorded as part of the acquisition.
+In addition, the Company recorded a deferred tax asset of approximately \$6.2 million, subject to a full valuation allowance, related primarily to nDSP's net operating loss carry-forward, which will be offset against goodwill when utilized.

 The value assigned to IPR&D related to research projects for which technological feasibility had not been established and no future alternative uses existed.
 The fair value was determined using the income approach, which discounts expected future cash flows from projects under development to their net present value using a risk adjusted rate.
 Each project was analyzed to determine the technological innovations included; the utilization of core technology; the complexity, cost and time to complete development; any alternative future use or current technological feasibility; and the stage of completion.
 Future cash flows were estimated, taking into account the expected life cycles of the product and the underlying technology, relevant market sizes and industry trends.
 The estimated net cash flows from these products were based on management's estimates of related revenues, cost of goods sold, R&D costs, selling, general and administrative costs, income taxes and charges for the use of contributory assets.
 A discount rate was determined for each project based on the technology of the product.
 For the developed technology a discount rate of 35% was used.
-The in-process technology rates utilized ranged from 40% to 55% and were based on the stage of completion of the project, the complexity of the development effort and the risks associated with reaching technological feasibility of the project.
-The nature of the efforts to develop the in-process technology into commercially viable products principally related to the completion of all planning, designing, prototyping, verification and testing activities that are necessary to establish that the product can be produced to meet its design specification, including function, features and technical performance requirements.
+The in-process technology rates utilized ranged from 40% to 55% and were based on the stage of completion of the project, the complexity of the development effort and the risks associated with reaching technological feasibility of the products principally related to the complexion of all planning, designing, prototyping, verification and testing activities that are necessary to establish that the product can be produced to meet its design specification, including function, features and technical performance requirements.